 EVALUATION OF FOREIGN TRANSCRIPTS

 Transcripts (educational credentials) issued in foreign countries from non-American system institutions and those in languages other than English require special handling.
-Each foreign transcript must be translated into English and submitted to one of the companies listed below for an official evaluation.
+Each foreign transcript must be translated into English and submitted to an approved agency.